guardian/gateway/docs/accessibility.md

 The rules that are checked are listed on the project link.

-To test run `yarn lint` or using the ESLint VSCode plugin will highlight issues directly in the editor.
+To test run `pnpm lint` or using the ESLint VSCode plugin will highlight issues directly in the editor.

 CI builds will fail unless all linting error are dealt with.